rhino9686/Sofishticated/README.md

 This was our final project for EECS 473, Advanced Embedded Systems at the University of Michigan.

+## Overview:

 The Sofishticated smart tank module is made a monitoring system that can connect to a fish tank and measure live data about its temperature and pH, while also controlling a water heater to keep it at optimal levels.
-The data is then streamed to an iPhone app, which lets a user see it and store fish profiles.
+The data is then streamed to an iPhone app, which lets a user see it and store fish profiles, schedule feeding reminders, and be guided in testing for Ammonia and Nitrate chemical buildup.
+The end result is a smarter fish tank that lends to an easier fish keeping experience.

 ![far_away](https://user-images.githubusercontent.com/41589697/71604920-3d4cef00-2b33-11ea-815b-50a8049a89a6.jpeg)

-## Overview: